Website maintained by Activa Media. All Rights Reserved

 Join the fight against cervical cancer with Dr Kelly Loi of the HEALTH & FERTILITY CENTRE FOR WOMEN, who arms you with general knowledge and answers common questions about this condition.

-amongst Singapore women.
-It starts in the cervix, which lies at the lower part of the uterus and opens into the top of the vagina.
-Almost all cases are caused by Human Papilloma Virus (HPV) and it can be spread through sexual intercourse.
-Certain strains of HPV lead to cervical cancer while other may cause genital warts.
+A: Cervical cancer is cancer that starts in the cervix, which lies at the lower part of the uterus (womb) and opens into the top of the vagina.
+Almost all cervical cancers are caused by HPV (human papilloma virus).
+HPV is a common virus spread through sexual intercourse.
+There are many different types of HPV.
+Some strains lead to cervical cancer, while others may cause genital warts.

 A: Before HPV infection leads to cervical cancer, it causes a pre- cancerous condition called dysplasia, which can be detected by a Pap smear.
 This pre-cancerous condition is 100 percent treatable, which is why women must go for regular Pap smears.
 Undetected pre-cancerous changes can develop into cervical cancer, which can then spread to the bladder, intestines, lungs and liver.
 Because pre-cancerous changes of the cervix and cervical cancer cannot be seen with the naked eye, Pap smears are needed to help detect these changes.
 If abnormal changes are found on a Pap smear, the cervix is usually examined under magnification with the help of a microscope in a procedure called colposcopy.
 During colposcopy, small pieces of tissue may be removed and sent to a laboratory for examination.

 Q: What are some of the common symptoms?